keylime/enhancements/48_ima_incremental_attestation.md

 the first entry.

-From the above it can be seen that the benefits of reduction of network bandwidth consumption and CPU cycle consumption are only going to take effect when updated verifiers and updated agents are being used.
+From the above it can be seen that the benefits of reduction of network bandwidth and CPU cycle consumption are only going to take effect when updated verifiers and updated agents are being used.

-Upon restart of the verifier, it will request the IMA log from the first entry (entire log) when resuming communication with a particular agent.
+While no attestation state is persisted: Upon restart of the verifier, it will request the IMA log from the first entry (entire log) when resuming communication with a particular agent.
 Therefore, startup of the IMA verification will be as costly (in terms of resource consumption) as it was before this enhancement.

-The per-agent state of the PCRs and the next-to-request IMA log entry will be maintained in the verifier's memory and be internally accessible using the unique ID of an agent (indexed by agent Id) as a search/selection criterion.

-The rational for maintaining the state in the verifier's memory rather than writing it out into the DB is driven by the following:

-- When the Keylime verifier is stopped and restarted it is not clear how to proceed with each of the monitored systems, since each one of them may have been rebooted in the meantime.
-The safest way to proceed after restart of the verifier is to start over with IMA attestation from the beginning.

-- Assuming persistence of the data in the DB: If the Keylime verfier was to resume attestation at the point where it had left off before the restart it would need some sort of fault tolerance for those systems that have been restarted in the meantime and failed the attestation.
-Addition of fault tolerance for those kind of cases is beyond the scope of the proposal.
+Once the number of the next-to-request IMA log entry and the state of the IMA PCR(s) along with the last-known boottime of the agent have been persisted, the verifier can try to resume the attestation from where it left off.
+It will request the measurement list to be sent from the next-to-request IMA log entry number and the agent will respond with an IMA measurement list along with its boottime.
+If the boottime is found to be different than the last known boot time then the current attestation will be skipped and the next time a full attestation starting at entry 0 will be requested.

 ### User Stories (optional)